trundev/Task_EGT_KMS/README.md

 - [x] Messages, sent from one client, should be visible to all other clients

-- [ ] Each client must identify itself to the server with username
+- [x] Each client must identify itself to the server with username

+    - [ ] _Allow username change after initial connect_

 - [ ] All conversations must be written to log file.
 New file must be created every hour (at 10:00, 11:00, etc.)